 It’s simple.
 If you want to build leadership charisma, you do not want to rely on people under you or some third-party consultant for technical expertise.
 One way or another, you must obtain/possess the knowledge of the full stack of the technology you are working with.

-And you also want to be constantly aware of every available tool out there so you wouldn’t waste the company’s money and team time on something that’s already built.
+You also want to be constantly aware of every available tool so you wouldn’t waste the company’s money and team time on something that’s already built.